 ERISA 408(b)(2) Notice

-This notice describes the compensation received by First Republic Securities Co., LLC (“FRSC”) with respect to the services provided by FRSC to your ERISA-governed retirement plan (“Plan”).
+This notice describes the compensation received by J.P.
+Morgan Securities LLC (“JPMS”) with respect to the services provided by JPMS to your ERISA-governed retirement plan (“Plan”).

-Description of First Republic Securities Co., LLC and How to Contact Us
+Description of J.P.
+Morgan Securities LLC and How to Contact Us

-Description of Services Provided by FRSC to Your Plan
+Description of Services Provided by JPMS to Your Plan

-Pursuant to our agreement with you, and upon your direction, FRSC has opened or will open an account on behalf of your Plan and/or a separate brokerage account for each Plan participant.
+Pursuant to our agreement with you, and upon your direction, JPMS has opened or will open an account on behalf of your Plan and/or a separate brokerage account for each Plan participant.

-Brokerage services for your Plan that are provided by FRSC include but are not limited to the following:
+Brokerage services for your Plan that are provided by JPMS include but are not limited to the following:

 • Brokerage trading services, including stocks, bonds, mutual funds, and exchange-traded funds